saksham8950/Alarm-Clock/README.md

 When the alarm time is reached, the alarm sound will play, and a notification will be displayed.

-To snooze the alarm, click the "Snooze" button.
-The alarm will be temporarily silenced for a specified duration before it rings again.

 ## Customization

 To change the alarm sound, replace the audio file located in the sounds directory with your preferred sound file.
 Make sure the new file is in a compatible audio format (e.g., MP3, WAV).